Russia launches full-scale Ukraine invasion - NewsBreak

 Ukraine’s leadership said at least 40 people have been killed and dozens are wounded thus far in what it called a “full-scale war” targeting the country from the east, north and south.

-Ukrainian police say Russia has carried out 203 attacks since the beginning of the day.

-Russian soldiers have entered the area surrounding the former nuclear power plant at Chernobyl, Ukrainian President Volodymyr Zelenskyy confirmed Thursday .
+Russian soldiers seized the area surrounding the former nuclear power plant at Chernobyl, Ukrainian leadership confirmed.

-“Our defenders are giving their lives so that the tragedy of 1986 does not happen again.
-This is a declaration of war on the whole of Europe,” he tweeted.

 Zelenskyy said the country has severed diplomatic relations with Russia.
 He says the nation’s security is top priority.